DevHKhan/Codeforces/README.md

 # About DevHKhan/Codeforces

 I enjoy computer programing in C++.
-Although I am not currently the best at it, I am getting a little better at it every day!
+Although I am not the best at it, I am getting a little better at it every day!

 Recently, I found out about a website called [Codeforces](https://codeforces.com), a website that hosts many free online competitions.
 It also has a very large [database of practice problems](https://codeforces.com/problemset) available for anyone to solve.